 The Mach 3 is the perfect place to start for anyone who’s not sure what razor to use to shave their head with.
 Why the Mach 3?
-Well, it’s not only of the bestselling razors globally for no reason.
+Well, because it is the best-selling razor in the world, and it’s not only of the bestselling razors globally for no reason.

 By only using 3 blades, you’re going to minimize the chance of you irritating your scalp.
 This means that you can still get a nice clean shave, without running the risk of razor burn.
 And in my opinion, there’s still no better 3-blade razor out there than the Mach 3.

-The Mach 3 is a simple design, and there’s not much too it.
-It has a thin aloe vera strip for your skins benefit, and it’s quite slim and small.
+The Mach 3 is a simple design, and there’s not much to it.
+It has a thin aloe vera strip for your skin’s benefit, and it’s quite slim and small.

-So, if you’re looking to get the ultimate best shave and you’re willing to out the effort in, then maybe a safety razor like the Merkur 34C is the right razor for you.
+So, if you’re looking to get the ultimate best shave and you’re willing to put the effort in, then maybe a safety razor like the Merkur 34C is the right razor for you.

 So all in all, the Headblade might be a good option to choose if you’re brand new to head shaving.
 It might not appeal to the more experienced head shavers amongst us, but for those just starting to shave their head, it could be a good, safe option.

 Whilst I love the Gillette Mach 3, the one thing that I don’t like about it is its expensive prices.
 No one wants to pay £2 ($2.50) per cartridge, especially if you like to use a sharp razor.

 Another good 3-blade razor that you might want to consider is the Hydro 3.
 There isn’t a great deal of difference between it and the Mach 3 in all honesty.

 However, you can often find cartridges for it at a much cheaper and more budget-friendly price.
 So, it can help to cut down your overall shaving costs in comparison to most of the other razors that are out there.